wexeis/Documentation/04_Challenges/cv-styling-master/readme.md

 1. Don't panic!
 One step at a time
 1. Don't forget to push back changes from time to time (`git add -A`, then `git commit -m "message"` then `git push -u origin master`)
-1. When you're satisfied, submit a *Pull Request* on github.

 ## Images:

 ### first style

 ![1st style](./style1-n.png "First Style")

 ![1nd style mobile](./style1-mobile-n.png "First Style Mobile")